 Providing public and private clients with professional services to support responsible, rational and sustainable use of aquatic resources.

-Ms. Hrastar joined MRAG in November of 2020 as a Seafood Sourcing Audit Coordinator, delivering independent audit services to the International Seafood Sustainability Foundation (ISSF).
-After nine years of living and working in the Virgin Islands where she was a business owner and volunteer for St. John’s National Park, Ms. Hrastar is now working for MRAG, based out of St. Petersburg, FL.
-Ms. Hrastar earned a BA from Colorado State University and is proficient in several different facets of business including budget and bookkeeping, communications, product acquisition and inventory.
+Erin Hrastar joined MRAG in November of 2020 as a Seafood Sourcing Audit Coordinator, delivering independent audit services to the International Seafood Sustainability Foundation (ISSF).
+After nine years of living and working in the Virgin Islands where she was a business owner and volunteer for St. John’s National Park, Ms. Hrastar is now working for MRAG Americas, based in St. Petersburg, FL.
+Ms. Hrastar earned a BA from Colorado State University and is proficient in several different facets of business including budget and bookkeeping, communications, product acquisition, and inventory.